Information about Research Group Leaders

 - Please contact me to discuss whether I am able to offer you a project BEFORE you submit your online GRADSAF application form for admission to the University.

-- If I am able to offer you a position, you should then make your online GRADSAF application to the Department of Oncology and state my name in section A(12) of the form.
+- If I am able to offer you a position, you should then make your online GRADSAF application to the Department of Oncology and state my name in the "Prospective Supervisor" section of the form.

 Title: Radiotherapy & Chemotherapy for Brain and Spinal Tumours and Radiotherapy for Sarcoma.

 - Radiotherapy & Chemotherapy for Brain and Spinal Tumours.